In Delaware, scholarships for residents are available, as are scholarships for those

 The Carson Scholars Fund awards college scholarships to students in grades 4 through 11 who excel academically and are dedicated to serving their communities.
 Students must attend an accredited K-12 school in the United States.
 An interested student must be nominated by his/her school to be able to compete for a Carson Scholarship.
 It is up to a school how to determine its nominee.
 The minimum [...]
 More

-Eligibility requirements: -Legal residents of Delaware -U.S. citizens or eligible non-citizens -Full-time students enrolled at a Delaware college in an undergraduate program leading to teacher certification -High school seniors must rank in upper half of class and have a combined score of 1570 on the SAT -Undergraduates must have at least a 2.75 GPA -Awards may be provided for programs of [...]
+Eligibility requirements: Applicants must be legal residents of Delaware and U.S. citizens or eligible non-citizens.
+Full-time students enrolled at a Delaware college in an undergraduate program leading to teacher certification.
+High school seniors must rank in upper half of class and have a combined score of 1570 on the SAT.
+Undergraduates must have at least a 2.75 GPA.
+Awards may be provided [...]
 More

 The State of Delaware provides educational benefits for the children of deceased veterans of the military services of the United States, military service personnel held as a prisoner of war and military service personnel officially declared to be missing in action.

 Eligibility: -Applicant must have been a resident of the state of Delaware for 3 or more consecutive years prior to the date of [...]
 More

 The Delaware Nursing Incentive Program is for full-time students enrolled in an accredited program leading to certification as an RN or LPN who are either (1) high school seniors who rank in upper half of class with at least a 2.5 cumulative, unweighted GPA, or (2) undergraduates who meet academic requirements.

 Eligibility: -Legal residents of Delaware -Full-time students enrolled in an [...]
 More